upper waypoint

 Airdate: Wednesday, March 25 at 9 AM

-In 2022, the conflict in Ukraine unleashed the first TikTok war.
+In 2022, the conflict in Ukraine unleashed what has been called the first TikTok war.
 Now, four years later with the war in Iran, AI and a souped up social media are documenting and often distorting how we view that conflict.
 The Trump administration is keen to ‘gameify’ war with social media clips ripped from video games and action movies, and nations on all sides of the war are pushing out disinformation that is making it hard to understand what is happening.
 We talk about AI, disinformation and social media as tools of war.

 Guests:

-Kyle Chayka, staff writer, The New Yorker; his recent piece on the Iran War is titled "War in the Age of the Online 'Information Bomb;'" author, "Filterworld: How Algorithms Flattened Culture"
+Kyle Chayka, staff writer, The New Yorker - his recent piece on the Iran War is titled "War in the Age of the Online 'Information Bomb'"; author, "Filterworld: How Algorithms Flattened Culture"

 Tiffany Hsu, technology reporter, The New York Times